 Scientific Conceptual Framework for Land Degradation Neutrality, a report of the UNCCD Science-Policy Interface

-Land degradation neutrality (LDN) is a new initiative intended to halt the ongoing loss of healthy land through degradation.
-LDN creates a target for managing land degradation, through a dual-pronged approach of measures to avoid or reduce degradation of land, combined with measures to reverse past degradation.
+Land degradation neutrality (LDN) aims to halt the ongoing loss of healthy land through degradation.
+LDN creates a target to manage land degradation, through a dual-pronged approach of measures to avoid or reduce degradation of land, combined with measures to reverse past degradation.

 The UNCCD defines LDN as “a state whereby the amount and quality of land resources necessary to support ecosystem functions and services and enhance food security remain stable or increase within specified temporal and spatial scales and ecosystems” (decision 3/COP.12).
 Within the UNCCD this definition is intended to apply to affected areas as defined in the text of the Convention.